7 Habits of Highly Effective WAFs (Web Application Firewalls)

 Just like, we know that our online presence is an extremely important and crucial part of our and our organization’s existence, and getting access to it is a very lucrative deal for the cybercriminals.
 An online presence that exists primarily in the form of web and mobile applications.
 But we do not make securing them a priority unless we suffer a loss.
 Unfortunately, this loss at times is too great to be measured only in dollars, as trust and loyalty loss of customers is priceless.

 Web application firewalls (WAF) have been a critical part of securing external facing websites for years now.
 According to Gartner, 70% of attacks happen at the application layer.
 According to most industry analysts, organizations need to ensure that they deploy WAFs to ensure agile application layer protections.
 Network elements are unable to provide broad coverage for application layer issues.
-WAFs should be considered for more than just Compliance, they should be designed with the end security posture in mind.
+WAFs security should be considered for more than just Compliance, they should be designed with the end security posture in mind.

 Key Paradigms According to COVEY